Accident and Emergency

 We aim to see and treat our patients in the shortest times to enable them to return home more quickly.

 What to expect when you arrive

-- We continue to strive to see and treat all A & E patients within 4 hours and we are now working further to reduce this waiting time to within 2 hours.
+- We continue to strive to see and treat all A and E patients within four hours and we are now working further to reduce this waiting time to within two hours.

 Clinical assessment unit

 - Our Clinical assessment unit works alongside the A&E department allowing specialist hospital staff to rapidly assess and diagnose patients whose condition can be treated without the need for an overnight stay in hospital.